-Questions and Answers

-Question 8.1 Does Subpart CC contain any provisions that prevent owners/operators from changing waste management operations at their facility in order to manage hazardous waste in units that are exempt from the Subpart CC standards?
-For example, can an owner/operator change from managing hazardous waste in containers that are subject to Subpart CC (e.g., 55-gallon drums) to managing their wastes in very small containers that are exempt from regulation (i.e., less than 26 gallons)?
+Questions and Answers Question 8.1 Does Subpart CC contain any provisions that prevent owners/operators from changing waste management operations at their facility in order to manage hazardous waste in units that are exempt from the Subpart CC standards?
+For example, can an owner/operator change from managing RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 34 hazardous waste in containers that are subject to Subpart CC (e.g., 55-gallon drums) to managing their wastes in very small containers that are exempt from regulation (i.e., less than 26 gallons)?

-- Answer 8.1 Owners/operators have the option to determine the most appropriate way to manage hazardous wastes generated at their facilities.
+Answer 8.1 Owners/operators have the option to determine the most appropriate way to manage hazardous wastes generated at their facilities.
 There is no provision in Subpart CC that prevents owners/operators from altering management operations at the facility to incorporate exempt units.
-If EPA does not feel that the Subpart CC standards reduce risks posed by such operations in a manner that is protective of human health and the environment, additional standards may be promulgated (59 FR 62896, 62901; December 6, 1994). - Question 8.2 According to the RCRA hazardous waste container standards, containers must be kept closed at all times except when adding or removing hazardous waste (§265.173(a)).
-Do the Subpart CC standards modify this requirement? - Answer 8.2 Subpart CC does not change the requirement that containers be kept closed at all times except when adding or removing hazardous waste.
-Subpart CC requires that covers and closure devices be installed on containers with each closure device secured and maintained in a closed position at all times that hazardous waste is in the container except when it is necessary to use an opening to add or remove waste or when access inside the container is needed to perform routine activities other than transfer of hazardous waste.
-Such routine activities might include measuring the depth of or sampling the material in the container or accessing equipment in the container (§\$265.1087(c)(3) and 265.1087(d)(3)). - Question 8.3 Typical loading of a tank truck includes leaving the dome open to relieve pressure and to measure tanker liquid levels.
+If EPA does not feel that the Subpart CC standards reduce risks posed by such operations in a manner that is protective of human health and the environment, additional standards may be promulgated (59 FR 62896, 62901; December 6, 1994).
+Question 8.2 According to the RCRA hazardous waste container standards, containers must be kept closed at all times except when adding or removing hazardous waste (§265.173(a)).
+Do the Subpart CC standards modify this requirement?

+Answer 8.2 Subpart CC does not change the requirement that containers be kept closed at all times except when adding or removing hazardous waste.
+Subpart ${\tt CC}$ requires that covers and closure devices be installed on containers with each closure device secured and maintained in a closed position at all times $% \left(1\right) =\left(1\right) +\left(1\right) =\left(1\right) =\left(1\right) +\left(1\right) =\left(1\right$ that hazardous waste is in the container except when it is necessary to use an opening to add or remove waste or when access inside the container is needed to perform routine activities other than transfer of hazardous waste.
+Such routine activities might include measuring the depth of or sampling the material in the container or accessing equipment in the container $(\S\S265.1087(c)(3))$ and 265.1087(d)(3).

+Question 8.3 Typical loading of a tank truck includes leaving the dome open to relieve pressure and to measure tanker liquid levels.
 How does Subpart CC apply to this type of loading operation?
-Is the truck in compliance while the dome is open? - Answer 8.3 As described in Answer 2, the Subpart CC container standards require that covers and closure devices be installed on containers with each closure device secured and maintained in a closed position at all times that hazardous waste is in the container except when conducting specific activities, such as adding or removing the material in the container or performing other routine activities such as measuring the depth of the material (§§265.1087(c)(3) and 265.1087(d)(3)).
-Consequently, the dome may remain open during loading and unloading activities, and during measuring tanker liquid levels.
-However, following completion of the measurement, the closure device must promptly be secured or the cover reinstalled (See additional discussion on venting of vacuum trucks in 62 FR 64651; December 8, 1997).
+Is the truck in compliance while the dome is open?

+Answer 8.3 As described in Answer 8.2, the Subpart CC container standards require that covers and closure devices be installed on containers with each closure RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 35 device secured and maintained in a closed position at all times that hazardous waste is in the container except when conducting specific activities, such as adding or removing the material in the container or performing other routine activities such as measuring the depth of the material (§§265.1087(c)(3) and §265.1087(d)(3)).
+Tank trucks are typically subjuect to Level 2 standards and $\S 265.11111087(d)(2)$ emissions controls.
+The dome can only be open if it is the fitted opening through which loading is to occurr.
+An open dome is a violation of §265.1087(d)(2).